pavlesav/ComputationalModellingSocialSystems2025/Final_project/README.md

-The timeline of the project deadlines can be found below.
+Below is the timeline of the project deadlines.
 The deadlines are up to the end of the day marked by each date.

-- **28.05.2024:** Project guidance with Ana.
+- **28.05.2025:** Project guidance with Ana.
-- **19.01.2025:** Deadline to submit pdf format of your A0 poster to the platform.
+- **19.06.2025:** Deadline to submit pdf format of your A1 poster to the platform.
 - **25.06.2025:** Poster presentations session day.
 - **09.07.2025:** Submission of the final written report.